Hi, my name is

 In Mombo Combo Legacy, my goal was to design a more robust metagame and economy around the original's core loop to support monetization.

-On the first month after launch, D30 LTV was nearly ten times higher than the previous game's, reaching a competitive level within the genre.
+In the first month after soft-launch, D30 LTV was nearly ten times higher than the previous game's, reaching a competitive level within the genre.

 Creating systems to reduce friction and secure a 4.8★ rating

-Working on Adventure Llama, I refined the game's 100 levels based on per-level drop-off rate, smoothing the difficulty curve and keeping players engaged.
+While working on Adventure Llama, I refined the game's 100 levels using per-level drop-off data, smoothing the difficulty curve and keeping players engaged.

-I also experimented with various adjustments to the gameplay and systems, further increasing short- and long-term user retention.
+I also experimented with various adjustments to the gameplay and systems, further improving both short- and long-term retention.

 Monitoring analytics weekly to reduce churn, tripling D7 retention

-As the senior designer in MCL, I created the core documentation defining design standards and workflows across disciplines.
+As the senior designer on MCL, I created the core documentation defining design standards and workflows across disciplines.

-I also wrote hundreds of actionable briefs for artists and developers, and crafted spreadsheets for managing content and balancing the economy.
+I also wrote hundreds of actionable briefs for artists and developers, helping designs get implemented quickly and accurately.

 Writing documentation to drive production in a team of 10